gorshenev/pavlovdog.github.io/_posts/2016-12-19-Bitcoin-in-a-nutshell—-Cryptography-🕵.md

         n /= 58
     return result

-# Will be used to decode raw bytes and then encode them to the base58
+# Will be used to decode raw bytes
 def base256decode(s):
     result = 0
     for c in s: